 Step 3: Transcripts and Testing

 As part of the admissions process, you will need to provide transcripts from your high school and all colleges you have attended.
 Polk State College and the Aerospace Department want to ensure that you receive transfer credit for all acceptable courses you have taken at previous academic institutions.
-If you will be entering the Aerospace program with any FAA credentials, such as pilot, flight instructor, or mechanic certification, or another aerospace industry certification, please be sure to work with the program director and/or program coordinator to ensure the timely and accurate posting of your applicable college credit.
+If you will be entering the Aerospace program with any FAA credentials, such as pilot, flight instructor, mechanic certification, or another aerospace industry certification, please be sure to work with the program department, to ensure the timely and accurate posting of your applicable college credit.

 Flight students seeking college credit for FAA certifications held at the point of program entry are required to complete a Certificated Student Assessment (CSA) with program staff prior to the award of college credit for FAA pilot and/or instructor credentials.
-More information on this process is available in the Frequently Asked Questions section of the website or by contacting the program director and/or program coordinator.
+More information on this process is available in the Frequently Asked Questions section of the website or by contacting the program department.

 Note: Program students may not bring in FAA certifications for college credit after the completion of their first semester in Polk State Aerospace.
 After program admission, all required flight training for the purpose of earning a degree at Polk must be completed through a college-contracted flight training provider.